CartoDB/search-srv/README.md

 }
 ```

-To refresh Tiresias' configuration while the server is running, send a request to `/refresh`.
+To refresh Search-srv's configuration while the server is running, send a request to `/refresh`.